King of Cards (manga)

-Plot
+Premise

 A high school student named Manami Minami is a beginner at the new line Trading Card Game, Chaos.
 Through a great stroke of luck, she obtains "Saghan the Mighty Sorcerer", an ultra rare card that is supposedly out of print.
 Now suddenly, every Chaos player in Japan is after Manami, attempting to take Saghan from her in a duel.
-With her cousin Tamotsu and her friends/rivals Miyako and Ko helping her out, and Saghan giving her tips on how to win in her dreams, Manami is on her way to becoming a Chaos champion.
-But can she balance her gamer life with her normal life?
+Manami must balance her gamer life with her normal life as she works to win, with help from her cousin Tamotsu and her friends/rivals Miyako and Ko.